bmanders716/bmanders716.github.io/cookbook.md

 A little cream may also be added if desired.

-MaÓtre d'HÙtel Sauce.
+MaÓ¥≤e d'H‰¥•l Sauce.

-_Ingredients_--æ†oz. of butter.
+_Ingredients_--Ó†Øz. of butter.
-               Ω†oz. of flour.
+               Ì†Øz. of flour.
-               Ω pint of milk.
+               Ì†∞int of milk.
                A few drops of lemon juice.
                Pepper and salt.
                A teaspoonful of finely-chopped parsley.